Sage/carbon/rfcs/text/semantic-release.md

 # How we teach this

 The proposed tooling is well established in the JavaScript community.
-For carbon developers can use `npm run commit` to launch [`commitizen`](https://github.com/commitizen/cz-cli) which will guide them through the process.
+For Carbon, developers can use `npm run commit` to launch [`commitizen`](https://github.com/commitizen/cz-cli) which will guide them through the process.
 ![](./commitizen.svg)